 The sign says 37th Street and Lief Erikson Drive.
 Leif Erikson Drive is an Extension of Marine Drive and is also Highway 30.
 It's the main drag through Astoria going along the Columbia River.
 It's also called East Columbia River Highway on some maps, although I've personally never heard anyone call it by that!

 The Fratelli family's hideout, the Lighthouse Lounge, was built at Ecola Point and then unfortunately taken down when the movie wrapped.
-Today is Ecola Park is a heavily visited recreation Park on the Oregon Coast.
+Today is Ecola State Park is a heavily visited recreation Park on the Oregon Coast.

 According to Sean Astin, he was allowed to keep the treasure map used in the film.
 However, the map was lost forever when his mother discovered it several years later, thought it was just a crinkled piece of paper, and threw it in the trash.